ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 Receptors are defined by the UniProt keyword KW-0675.
 The receptors list is extensively reviewed and new receptors are added based on UniProt description and bibliography revision.
 Receptors involved in immune-cell communication are carefully curated.
 For some of the receptors, a short description is included in "receptor_desc".

 Integrin is a manual curation field that indicates the protein is part of the integrin family.
 All the annotated information is carefully tagged and can be identified.
-For details, see "curation tags" section below.
+For details, see the "curation tags" section below.

 #### c.
 Membrane and secreted proteins not considered for the cell-cell communication analysis ("others")
 We created another column named "others" that consists of proteins that are excluded from our analysis.
 We also added "others_desc" to add a brief description of the excluded protein.
 Those proteins include: (i) co-receptors; (ii) nerve-specific receptors such as those related to ear-binding, olfactory receptors, taste receptors and salivary receptors; (iii) small molecule receptors; (iv) immunoglobulin chains; (v) viral and retroviral proteins, pseudogenes, cancer antigens and photoreceptors.